harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ## For statements (classic)
 - There are two kinds of for-statements.
 In this lesson, the classic for-statement is covered.
-- The **for-statement (for loop)** is an implementation of loop using keyword `for` followed by three statements (init-statement, condition, and end-expression) that govern the state of a loop variable which, in turn, governs the iterations of the loop.
+- The **for-statement (for-loop)** is an implementation of loop using keyword `for` followed by three statements (init-statement, condition, and end-expression) that govern the state of a loop variable which, in turn, governs the iterations of the loop.
 - For-statement is evaluated in 3 parts:
 	- **Init-statement** is a statement that is executed only once at the beginning of the loop.
 It is typically used to define and initialize a loop variable (e.g. `int x = 1;`).
 	- **Condition** is a statement that is executed at the beginning of each iteration, typically used to check if the loop variable satisfies a certain condition (e.g. `x <= 10;`).
 	- **End-expression** is a statement that is executed at the end of each iteration, typically used to increment or decrement the loop variable (e.g. `++x;`).
 - The basics of the for-loop is that the loop will continue to iterate until a loop variable `x` reaches a certain value.
 It is useful for setting exactly how many times a loop will iterate.
 - The loop variable is within the loop scope, where the variable exists from the point of definition through the end of the loop statement.
+	- All variables declared or defined within the for-statement is within the loop scope.
 - For example:

 ```C++